 The whole atmosphere on global market, reactions of many subjects and the behavior of large majority show us that the world has mostly forgotten the 2008 and its crisis.
 The thing is that the new crisis threatens the world market again and that the indicators to confirm this are everywhere, but many subjects (pretend that they) do not see it.

-The oil price fell below 30 dollars at the beginning of the year.
+The oil price fell below 30 dollars at the beginning of 2016.
 This decline has resulted in series of very pessimistic economic and financial forecasts in global media, while the mainstream ones welcomed the gain for the consumer, putting the impact on the global economy in the other plan.
 Therefore, many producers will be destabilized countries, such as Russia, Venezuela, Nigeria and Iran, though the connotation is that the destabilization of many vital countries can only upset the world economy.

 At the same time on the other side of the financial world, the Bank of Japan announced that it has joined other central banks that introduced negative rates.
 The measure was proposed to restore lending by cheering banks not to leave their reserves inactive, as well as to reduce the savings rate in the population served, and consequently encourage them to consume.
 This distracted move by the Bank of Japan made many banks in that country to withdraw their mass of liquidity and retain their cash, causing a shortage of security.

-If throughout the first two months of this year the correlation between the stock market and oil could put forward that the latter was leading the first, the recent turn down has been intensified by banking stocks in Europe and the United States.
+If throughout the first two months of 2016 the correlation between the stock market and oil could put forward that the latter was leading the first, the recent turn down has been intensified by banking stocks in Europe and the United States.
 This is not encouraging because the reasons for such assurance are not well recognized.
 The boost in defaults from the energy sector, recession, flat yield curve for long are just a part of it.

 The problem with the whole chaos is that many ignore the mixed impact of zero rates and the decline of the oil price on the global economy.
 When the IPO of Saudi oil giant Aramco has been announced, traders supposed that the company could increase oil stocks to continue the war on oil prices.
 It was also at that moment that we saw a lot of offers to withdraw.
 If the price of oil comes down to break the entry of 30 dollars, this could guide to some sales drop and it would become a real trouble.